andkamau/stacomms/README.md

 * Email and SMS notifications are sent to those who raised the issue (once there is a response)

 ## Components

-1. Consumers
+  - Consumer ONE
+  - Consumer TWO
-2. Web service (handles issue persistence and sending notifications)
+  - Web service (Twisted)
+  - Responses server (Twisted)
+  - Website (S3 and Jekyll)

 Deployment
 * App backend is running on Amazon EC2